 ChatBotKit Trigger Integration is a powerful feature that allows users to seamlessly send events and other types of information to their bots using a dedicated API endpoint.
 Once activated, the bot processes incoming information, decides on the required action, executes it - potentially using one of many available ChatBotKit Skillsets - and records the result.
 This integration is particularly valuable in the context of agent workflows.

 You can dispatch any number of events to the trigger, and the bot will respond with appropriate actions accordingly.
-All activities from the interaction are logged in the Conversation tab as usual.
+All activities from the interaction are logged in the Conversations tab as usual.

 How to Invoke the Trigger

-Invoking a trigger can be done through either CURL or standard HTTP requests, and revolves around using the endpoint URL provided on the ChatBotKit Trigger configuration dashboard.
-Below is a CURL request example:
+Invoking a trigger is done through standard HTTP POST requests using the endpoint URL provided on the ChatBotKit Trigger configuration page.
+Here is an example:

-• session: If a session value is provided, the bot will attempt to continue a previous conversation that matches the provided session id.
-This is kept up to the session duration limit specified in the advanced options.
-If no session is provided, or the previous one has expired, a new session is created for each interaction.
+• session: If provided, the bot will attempt to continue the existing conversation that matches this session ID, subject to the configured session duration.
+If no session is provided or the previous one has expired, a new conversation is created.

-• contact: If a contact object is provided, the bot will associate the session with the given contact.
-The contact object can contain name, email and phone fields.
-If no session is used then one of the unique contact identifiers will be used for the session.
+• contact.name, contact.email, contact.phone: If provided, the bot associates the event with the matching contact.
+If no session is used, one of these unique identifiers is used to determine the session.

-Please remember that all interactions, including trigger event histories, can be viewed in the Conversation tab of the dashboard for convenient tracking and reference.
+All interactions, including trigger event histories, can be viewed in the Conversations tab of the dashboard.

 Triggers vs API Calls